DracoLi/SwipperPlus/Docs/Overview.md

 -  Each feed has same width but different height.
 -  Although data is different across different social feeds, will try best to align feed layout within app

-## Classes Required (SW for prefix)
--  SWMain (The main class that will display all feeds)
+---

+## Project Structure

+#### MainPage
+The MainPage displays the social lists and create the ViewModels to populate the lists.

+#### Models
--  SWFeed (A abstract class for all feeds)
+-  SWFeed (An abstract class for all feeds)
   -  SWImageFeed
+  -  SWStatusFeed
-  - SWTextFeed
+  -  SWActionFeed
   -  SWConversationFeed
   -  SWLinkFeed

--  SWLinksView (A class that allow users to manage social links)

--  SWSettingsView (A class for managing settings)

--  SWStreamView (A class that takes in a sociallink and display in on stream)

--  SWImageView (A view displaying a large image)

--  SWDataManager (Class for handling caching and fetching info)
+#### ViewModels
+ViewsModels are responsible for getting the data and binding them to the view.
+ViewModels should all have a ObservableCollection so that the view updates.
+In our implementation, ViewModels are called Managers.

--  SWSocialLink (Abstract class for each social link)
+-  SWSocialLinkManager (Abstract class for each Social Manager)
-  -  SWFacebookManager (Class for getting Facebook info)
-  -  SWTwitterManager (Class for getting Twitter info)
+  -  SWFacebookManager (Contains a list of facebook feeds)
+  -  SWTwitterManager (Contains a list of twitter feeds)
-  -  SWLinkedInManager (Class for getting LinkedIn info)
+  -  SWLinkedInManager (Contains a list of LinkedIn feeds)

+#### Views
+For each feed style, we have a view for it.

+-  SWImageFeed
+-  SWStatusFeed
+-  SWActionFeed
+-  SWLinkFeed

+-  SWChannelsView

+#### Utils

+---

 ## Notes
 -  A data analytics service will be attached to the project to collect user behaviour.